Dear Parents, Carers and Guardians

 We know that you may find this concerning but we are continuing to monitor the situation and are working closely with Public Health England.
 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.

-The children who have been in close contact with the individual who has tested positive for coronavirus (COVID-19) have received a letter informing them that their child must stay at home for 14 days.
+The children who have been in close contact with the individuals who have tested positive for coronavirus (COVID-19) have received a letter informing them that their child must stay at home for 10 days.

 What to do if your child develops symptoms of COVID 19